callysto/infrastructure/PROCESSES.md

 make ansible/playbook ENV=hub-prod PLAYBOOK=deploy-certs
 ```

-The above is useful for production environments where you _only_ want to deploy
-the certificates.

-Note that Apache will not be automatically restarted.
-You must do this manually.
-This is to provide the ability to wait until a window to restart Apache.
+Note that this play will restart apache and caddy services to pick up the new
+certificates.
+Users running at the time of the restart may experience a
+momentary interuption in service.

 ## Building Docker Images